Illustration of seven African people against a solid orange background, dressed in colorful traditional and modern clothing.

 Empowering Adolescent Girls

 At the African Adolescent Girl Fund (AGF), every adolescent girl is a catalyst for change.
-Behind each scholar is a story of transformation—a young girl breaking barriers, a school achieving financial sustainability, or a community empowered through opportunity.
+Behind each scholar is a story of transformation.

 With education, mentorship, and leadership development, AGF equips adolescent girls with the skills and confidence to shape their futures and create lasting impact.
 These young women are not just beneficiaries—they are leaders, innovators, and changemakers, paving the way for generations to come.